Deploy Mattermost on Kubernetes#

 spec.version

 The Mattermost version.
-Refer to the version archive page when selecting a Mattermost version.
+Refer to the server version archive page when selecting a Mattermost version.

 spec.licenseSecret